menu

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.11% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small city, Timber Lake doesn't have a public transportation system that people use for their commute.
+Timber Lake is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Timber Lake are slightly better educated than the national average of 21.84% for all cities and towns, with 24.80% of adults in Timber Lake having a bachelor's degree or advanced degree.
+The education level of Timber Lake citizens is a little higher than the average for US cities and towns: 24.80% of adults in Timber Lake have at least a bachelor's degree.

 The per capita income in Timber Lake in 2022 was $26,690, which is lower middle income relative to South Dakota and the nation.
 This equates to an annual income of $106,760 for a family of four.
 However, Timber Lake contains both very wealthy and poor people as well.